manroygood/roy-goodman/content/courses/math222/matlabAssignments/SIR_computation.md

 __NJIT Math 222, Fall 2021__

-{{% callout warning %}}
-There is a bug in the software used to typeset mathematics in this webpage. :frowning_face: Some equations may appear cut off or obstructed by an opaque box.
-Changing the size of the browser window, or adjusting the font size in the browser, usually alleviates this.
-{{% /callout %}}

 ## What to turn in

 Write your results in a word processor and export the final result into a PDF to upload.
 It should be divided into two parts, with headings **Part 1** and **Part 2** corresponding to the two sections below.